 The International Law Research Program (ILRP) has identified the following areas of research focus on IP:

-- clean technology innovation and its transfer.
+- legal frameworks and policies that encourage clean technology innovation and its transfer.